Updated November 30, 2018

 To receive workers' comp benefits, you should report your injury to your employer as soon as possible.
 You must submit an injury report (Form 07-6100) to your employer within 30 days of your injury.
 If you fail to do so, your claim for benefits may be denied.
 Once your employer receives the report, it should notify its insurance company and the Alaska Workers' Compensation Board (AWCB).

 If you need emergency medical treatment, you can go to the nearest hospital or urgent care center.
-For non-emergency care, you may select any doctor who is willing to treat workers' comp injuries.
+For non-emergency care, you can select any doctor who is willing to treat workers' comp injuries.
 If you're not happy with your treatment, you can change doctors once by notifying the insurance company.
-Additional changes must be approved by the insurance company in writing.
+If you want to change a second time, the change must be approved by the insurance company in writing.

 If you need time off from work while you are recovering from your injuries, you can receive temporary total disability benefits.
-These benefits are 80% of your weekly wages, subject to a minimum and maximum set by state law each year.
-For 2016, the weekly minimum is $266 and the weekly maximum is $1,211.
+These benefits are 80% of your weekly wages, subject to a maximum set by state law each year.
+For 2018, the weekly maximum is $1,211.
 You will receive these benefits until you are able to return to work or until you reach medical stability, meaning that your condition is not expected to improve any further.

 If you are able to work while recovering from your injury, but you are earning less than you used to, you can receive temporary partial disability benefits.
 These benefits are 80% of the difference between your weekly wages before and after your injury, subject to the same maximum described above.
 These benefits will continue until you reach medical stability or until five years have passed, whichever happens first.